-4.2 Fabrication Results
+4.2.
+Fabrication results

-With photoresist processing conditions described above, the polymer VCDs with two levels both in front and back sides are fabricated by the proposed process.
-Figure 6(a) shows the fabricated VCD made of AZ9260® after the final deposition of Cu by sputtering, where the size of suspending plate is 300μ m×360 μ m, and the width and length of torsion springs are 4 μ m and 60 μ m, respectively.A narrower or thinner torsion bar may reduce torsion spring constant for larger rotation angle, however, a thinner torsion spring will reduce the vertical rigidity more evidently, which may induce a larger vertical deflection of torsion spring to reduce effective rotation angle.
-Therefore a narrow torsion spring would be a feasible approach.
-However, stiction problem limits us to further reduce the width of torsion spring, since the surface tension in developing will pull down the suspended plate and even break the torsion spring without sufficient vertical rigidity.
+Under the photoresist processing conditions described above, polymer VCDs with two levels both in front and back sides are fabricated by the proposed process.
+Figure 6(a) shows the fabricated VCD made of AZ9260[®] after the final deposition of Cu by sputtering, where the size of the suspending plate is 300 μ m wide and 360 μ m long, and the width and length of torsion springs are 4 μ m and 60 μ m, respectively.
+A thinner or narrower torsion bar both can reduce the torsion spring constant for a larger torsion angle, but it may also cause the stiction, vertically or laterally.
+In order to have a thinner torsion bar, there can be two approaches: (1) decreasing the thickness of the suspended plate and the torsion bar simultaneously by increasing the backside partial exposure dosage, but it will lead to a smaller overlap area and larger gradient residual strains; (2) just reducing the thickness of the torsion bar by introducing an extra mask, however, which not only complicates the fabrication process, but also may a cause stress concentration problem at the interface between the suspended plate and the torsion bar due to different thicknesses.
+Therefore, a narrow torsion bar would be a more feasible approach than a thin torsion bar on reducing the torsion spring constant.
+However, the vertical and lateral stiction problem limits us to further reduce the width of the torsion spring.

-The finger is 100 μ m long, 5 μ m wide, and the overlap length between fixed and movable fingers is around 80 μ m.
-The applied partial exposure dosage of 426 mJ/cm2 creates the development depth about 20 μ m in the front-side direction, which results in the height of lower fingers about 35 μ m.
-By introducing partial exposure dosage of 525 mJ/cm2 in the backside direction, the suspending space of upper fingers about 24 μ m is obtained, which indicates that the overlap depth between fixed and movable finger is 11 μ m, and the thickness of suspended structures is about 31 μ m.
-It is found that higher exposure dosage will enlarge the trench width and limit the minimum gap size to 8 μ m in our case.
-Figures 6(b) and 6(c) show the closed view and top view of the finger structures, respectively.
+An applied partial exposure dosage of 426 mJ cm-2 creates a development depth of about 20 μ m in the frontside direction, which increases the height of the lower fingers to about 35 μ m.
+By introducing a partial exposure dosage of 525 mJ cm-2 in the backside direction, a suspending space of the upper fingers of about 24 μ m is obtained, which indicates that the overlap depth between the fixed and movable finger is 11 μ m, and the thickness of suspended structures is about 31 μ m.
+It is found that a higher exposure dosage will enlarge the trench width and limit the gap size.
+Figures 6(b) and (c) show the closed view and top view of the finger structures, respectively, where the finger is 100 μ m long, the overlap length between the fixed and movable fingers is around 80 μ m, the finger width is 10 μ m and the gap is 8 μ m which is the minimum gap size we can achieve.
 Finally, the supporting bars near the upper fingers to avoid stiction are removed by the probe manually for the following measurements.